AdobeDocs/commerce-operations.en/help/installation/tutorials/extensions.md

     ```

 1. Get the extension's Composer name and version.
-1. Update the `composer.json` file in your Magento project with the name and version of the extension.
+1. Update the `composer.json` file in your project with the name and version of the extension.
 1. Verify that the extension installed properly.
 1. Enable and configure the extension.